cyberarm/CnC_Remastered_Collection-AI-Boost2/WorkshopContent/README.md

 - Sight range of the MCV is increased, this was needed to get the AI to find a deploy spot
 - Now it's possible to add more starting cash and units!
 Editable by the .ini file
 - You can now remove toggle with space between old/new graphic in gameconstant.xml
-- Harvesters have memory of latest harvest location, this is now editable by .ini file
 - Added extra zoom levels to the mod: "Additional Zoom Levels"

 AI changes: